“The rainy days a man saves for usually seem to arrive during his vacation”

 That still leaves us with 6-8 hours a day to do something useful, entertaining, enervating.

 What could you do?

-Plan your afternoons and evenings like your plan your vacation activities.
+- Plan your afternoons and evenings like you plan your vacation activities.
 If we don’t actively schedule what we’re going to do with a given block of time, then chances are that we’ll fritter it away somehow.
 While it takes a little work to come up with activities, the effort will lead us to using our time in a more meaningful manner.

 The second thing that my wife said during our conversation on the way home after our last vacation was

 I want to live my life so that I don’t feel like I need to take a vacation.